wip-opensource/dynapp-vscode/README.md

 ## Release Notes

-Ported the extension from atom packages to VS code
+### 1.1.0
+Added settings for default config values

 ### 1.0.0
 First functional version of the port
+Ported the extension from atom packages to VS code
 ---